live in southern California with my wife Peggy. Peggy

 Chamber of Commerce. and cleanventure.org,

-a cleantech and renewable energy incubator.
+a cleantech and renewable energy incubator, and two other regional business incubators I helped to start.
 See also the Senior

 below; be sure